subvod/examples/README.md

 Replace `TaskNameHere` with the task name you assigned (keep the quotes, of course).

-**IMPORTANT NOTE FOR NOTEPAD++** - For some reason, when running Notepad++ this way many users, including myself, are finding that I cannot open files in Notepad++ through the context menu anymore.
+**IMPORTANT NOTE FOR NOTEPAD++ USERS** - For some reason, when running Notepad++ this way many users, including myself, are finding that we cannot open files in Notepad++ through the context menu after implementing this bypass.
 (Returns `ShellExecute() failed`.)
 I'm looking into what's causing this right now.

 ### How to delete existing Plugin Macros for NPPExec in Notepad++ (v7.9.5+)?